 Makes 12 …. did not last long in my very busy, hungry house!!
 Now I make double batches and freeze 😉

-To make these Coeliac friendly replace the spelt flour with 1 cup of a gluten free flour mix plus 1/3 cup almond/seed meal.
+To make these Coeliac friendly replace the spelt flour with 1 1/4 cup of a gluten free flour mix plus 1 tsp psyllium.

-For a healthier, more filling version, I replace 100g of the spelt flour with 60g of milled rolled oats and 40g of nut/seed meal.
+For a healthier, more filling version, I replace 50g of the spelt flour with 50g of nut/seed meal.
 I also replace the oil with a very well mashed medium overripe banana.
 I also like add in an optional 1 tbsp of hemp seeds.